IronWifi/docs/configuration-guides/open_mesh.md

 3. After that, create a **new captive portal**, with vendor **Open Mesh (Cloudtrax)**

 ### Access Point Configuration

-This page explains the configuration of Open-Mesh devices to work with IronWifi Captive Portal.

 Open the configuration page of Cloudtrax and navigate as follows.